tofetpuzo/Learning_Linux/README.md

 Each shell also includes its own programming lanaguage.
 Command files called "shell scripts" are used to acoomplish a series of tasks.

+What is Root?
+There are 3 types of root on Linux system

+1. Root Account: root is an account or a username on Linux machine and it is the most powerful account which has access to all commands and files.

+2. Root as /: This is the very first directory in Linux is also refered as root directory.

+3. Root home directory: the root user account also has a directory located as the /root

 Contributor

 Temi Temiola